Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 consuming events.

 The [subscribe](https://azuresdkdocs.blob.core.windows.net/$web/javascript/azure-event-hubs/5.0.0-preview.7/classes/eventhubconsumerclient.html#subscribe)
-method takes callbacks to process events as they are receivied from Azure Event Hubs.
+method takes callbacks to process events as they are received from Azure Event Hubs.
 To stop receiving events, you can call `close()` on the object returned by the `subscribe()` method.

 ```javascript